Holiday Insurance for Vascular Disease

 Be realistic when choosing the final holiday destination, think about what you want to get out of your holiday rather than letting the holiday take it out of you.
 Research what medical care may be available to you in the event of a medical emergency.
 Take into consideration holiday islands may not have an accident and emergency hospital facilities also, check how far away from the nearest doctor is your hotel located.

 Are there lots of steps to climb?
 Is the beach more than a short walk?
 How reliable is the public transport?
 What’s the average daily temperature?
 These are some of the questions you need to be asking to ensure you get the most out of your holiday from the outset.

 If you are entitled to free prescriptions at home this won’t be the case when travelling abroad.
 So take enough medication for your trip as well as a few days extra too just in case you have any delays on your return trip.
 Also, consider keeping a list of any prescribed medications you are taking including their generic and brand name in case you need emergency supplies

 Long haul flights

-Flying with heart disease shouldn’t be an issue but it’s always worth checking with your GP that you are fit to fly, especially on long haul flights.
-If you’ve been fitted with a pacemaker or and ICD (implantable cardioverter-defibrillator) inform the airport security as they will need to be made aware of it when you pass through airport security.
+Flying with heart disease shouldn’t be an issue but it’s always worth checking with your GP that you are fit to fly, especially on long-haul flights.
+If you’ve been fitted with a pacemaker or an ICD (implantable cardioverter-defibrillator) inform the airport security as they will need to be made aware of it when you pass through airport security.
 You may also be more prone to DVT (Deep Vein Thrombosis) when you have heart disease.